This section addresses a number of Frequently Asked Questions about MaNGA data that have not been addressed in the MaNGA tutorials.

 The DRPALL file contains basic information about all objects targeted by MaNGA, including coordinates, redshifts, and basic photometry.

-Will my favourite galaxy be observed by MaNGA for a future data release?
+Will my favorite galaxy be observed by MaNGA for a future data release?

 How can I identify and select galaxies or standard star targets?